-After winning this blind tasting challenge – word got around the valley and a few days later she received a call from the team at Tonnellerie Ô Cooperage with an offer to join their sales team selling barrels to various vintners.
+After winning this blind tasting challenge word got around the valley and a few days later she received a call from the team at Tonnellerie Ô Cooperage with an offer to join their sales team selling barrels to various vintners.
 Laura accepted the offer and through this position met numerous winemakers in the valley including Massimo Monticello (who eventually introduced her to her now husband Jason).

 Jason grew up on California’s Central Coast with no agricultural background.
 But he was attracted to agriculture – and earned a degree in Fruit Science and Viticulture from California Polytechnic University in San Luis Obispo.
-After graduating he took at job with Kendall Jackson working with some of their vineyards.
+After graduating he took a job with Kendall Jackson working with some of their vineyards.

-In 2005 he started his own vineyard management company, Napa Select Vineyard Services – working with some of the same people he met while at Kendall Jackson.
+In 2005 he started his own vineyard management company, Napa Select Vineyard Services and works with some of the same people he met while at Kendall Jackson.
 In what has been a rather remarkable trajectory, Napa Select manages over 1,100 vineyard acres – mostly in Napa but with select vineyards in neighboring Sonoma County.
-Through the vineyard management company he has been introduced to numerous vineyard sites throughout the valley and today works with some of the best local winemakers in the business including Thomas Rivers Brown and Philippe Melka.
+Through the vineyard management company, he has been introduced to numerous vineyard sites throughout the valley and today works with some of the best local winemakers in the business including Thomas Rivers Brown and Philippe Melka.
 And he also manages vineyards for iconic Napa vintners including Warren Winiarski and Mike Grgich.